maelys-mcardle/snowflake/docs/high-level-assembly.md

 CODE  MNEMONIC  ARGUMENTS       DESCRIPTION
 ---  ---------  --------------  -----------
-50   []         BANK            Sets BANK to be an empty array.
-51   +[]        BANK1   BANK2   Appends the contents of BANK2 to the start of the BANK1 array.
+50   +[]        BANK1   BANK2   Appends the contents of BANK2 to the start of the BANK1 array.
-52   []+        BANK1   BANK2   Appends the contents of BANK2 to the end of the BANK1 array.
+51   []+        BANK1   BANK2   Appends the contents of BANK2 to the end of the BANK1 array.
+52   ?[]        BANK1   BANK2   Reads the first item of the BANK2 array and stores it into BANK1.
+53   []?
+BANK1   BANK2   Reads the last item of the BANK2 array and stores it into BANK1.
-53   -[]        BANK1   BANK2   Removes the item at the start of the BANK2 array and stores it into BANK1.
+54   -[]        BANK1   BANK2   Removes the item at the start of the BANK2 array and stores it into BANK1.
-54   []-        BANK1   BANK2   Removes the item at the end of the BANK2 array and stores it into BANK1.
+55   []-        BANK1   BANK2   Removes the item at the end of the BANK2 array and stores it into BANK1.
-55   [>]        BANK1   BANK2   Moves the first item of the BANK1 array to the index specified in BANK2.
+56   [>]        BANK1   BANK2   Moves the first item of the BANK1 array to the index specified in BANK2.
-56   [<]        BANK1   BANK2   Moves the last item of the BANK1 array to the index specified in BANK2.
+57   [<]        BANK1   BANK2   Moves the last item of the BANK1 array to the index specified in BANK2.
-57   [-]        BANK1   BANK2   Deletes the item at the index specified in BANK2 from the BANK1 array.
+58   [-]        BANK1   BANK2   Deletes the item at the index specified in BANK2 from the BANK1 array.
-58   [?]
+59   [?]
 BANK1   BANK2   Stores the length of the BANK2 array into BANK1.
 ```

 ### Banks and Labels